-Prerequisite: ECVL 470 | S (odd years)
+Prerequisite: ECVL 470 | Upon demand

 Design of shallow and deep foundations using settlement-based criteria and LRFD.
 Design and construction of shoring, cofferdams and dewatering methods for site excavations.
 Site investigation, assessment of in-situ soil properties, and evaluation of recommendations for foundation engineering reports.